Blogs

 wave

-The match, broadcast live on Channel 10, 10 Play, and Paramount+, showcased a strong performance from the Socceroos.
-The final score was Australia 3 - Indonesia 0.
-The comprehensive win puts Australia in a stronger position in Group C, but qualification remains tight.
+You could catch all the action live on Channel 10, 10 Play, and Paramount+.
+And trust me, it was worth watching.
+The final score?
+Australia 3 - Indonesia 0.
+A comprehensive victory.
+It puts us in a much stronger position in Group C, but let's not get ahead of ourselves; qualification is still far from guaranteed.

-Beyond the football pitch, a fascinating contrast exists between Australia and Indonesia concerning corruption levels.
-Transparency International's 2024 Corruption Perception Index (CPI) reveals Australia scored 77 (ranking 10th globally), indicating a relatively low level of corruption.
-Conversely, Indonesia scored 37 (99th globally), highlighting ongoing challenges in combating corruption.
-This disparity reflects differences in press freedom, access to public information, and the strength of independent institutions.
+Now, here's where things get interesting.
+Beyond the beautiful game, there's a pretty stark contrast between Australia and Indonesia when it comes to corruption.
+Transparency International's 2024 Corruption Perception Index paints a clear picture.
+Australia scored 77 (ranking 10th globally), showing relatively low levels of corruption.
+Indonesia, on the other hand, scored 37 (99th globally).
+That's a huge difference, and it reflects a lot of things: press freedom, access to information, the strength of independent institutions – the whole shebang.

 FAQ